 Likewise, we want to make sure the non-incapacitated spouse is taken care of during the incapacity, particularly if they are financially dependent on the disabled spouse.
 And, if the disabled spouse passes, the surviving spouse should have enough assets in the future.

 Some concerns when drafting a trust for a disabled spouse include:

 - Should the power of attorney have the right to amend the trust?

 - Who gets primary consideration during incapacity?

 - Should the trustee have the right to gift from the trust to facilitate tax or disability planning?

 Proper estate planning can solve many problems that blended families face.
 Whether your concern is primarily for your surviving spouse, your children, or both, estate planning can help you meet your needs.
 Let’s sit down to discuss your estate planning goals.
-Schedule your appointment online or call (303) 688-0944.
+Call 303-688-0944 to begin your free case assessment.